oliverepper/oliver-epper.de/Content/posts/save-metrickit-payload-into-a-postgres-jsonb-column-with-vapor.md

 So in Vapor we need a `/collect`-route that takes the payload.
 The easiest solution would be to build a struct that takes some (or all) of the information from the payload, but I wanted to do the same thing Matt did (in Ruby or JS) and just save the payload in a jsonb-column.

-With the help of the really great people in the Vapor-Discord (namely: TypeBeta) I was able to achieve what I wanted with the following model-class:s
+With the help of the really great people in the Vapor-Discord (namely: TypeBeta) I was able to achieve what I wanted with the following model-class

 ```Swift
 import Vapor